thomasdavis/backbonetutorials/_posts/2011-01-28-what-is-a-view.md

 </script>
 {% endhighlight %}

-p. *Tip*: Place all your templates in a file and serve them from a CDN.
-This ensures your users will always have your application cached.
+_Tip: Place all your templates in a file and serve them from a CDN.
+This ensures your users will always have your application cached._

-h4.
-Listening for events
+## Listening for events

-p.
 To attach a listener to our view, we use the "events" attribute of Backbone.View.
 Remember that event listeners can only be attached to child elements of the "el" property.
 Let us attach a "click" listener to our button.

 {% highlight html %}
 <div id="search_container"></div>